What Does Inc Mean?

 The Series LLC

-What is a Corporation?
+What Is a Corporation?

 A corporation is a type of legal structure that allows it to essentially be viewed as a person, legally speaking.
 This means that it pays taxes, can begin legal actions if necessary, and, likewise, be sued by third parties.
-This is done to protect shareholder's personal assets from liability.
-Should the company lose a court case, shareholder's will only lose money they have invested in the company itself.
+This is done to protect the shareholder's personal assets from liability.
+Should the company lose a court case, shareholder's will only lose the money they have invested in the company itself.

 How to Form a Corporation